MatheusSC017/Message-Manager/README.md

 5. Install the libraries saved in the requirements.txt file, if you are using the PIP package manager you can use the following command
 > pip install -r requirements.txt

-6. Create the .env file with the next parameters
+6. Create the .env file with the next parameters, regarding the email password, read [Google's documentation](https://support.google.com/mail/answer/185833?hl=en) on how to create an application password.
 ```
 PORT=465
 PASSWORD=insert_the_password_app